Gabelbombe/paper-chaosengineering/README.md

  4. Test the hypothesis by comparing the steady state of the control group and the experimental group.
 The smaller the differences, the more confidence we have that the system has attained a acceptable state of resiliency.

 We can also put this into less scientific terminology: __let's intentionally break shit, compare broken and battered with expected impact and correct any problems uncovered this way.__ This creates a more hardy _Disaster Recovery_ plan with tangible results that we can use in the implementation of a much more robust system.

+Let's try an example.
+Let's say you wanted to know what would happen, if for some reason your database becomes suddenly unavailable for whatever reason?
+You can hypothesize that your web application would stop serving requests and immediately begin returning errors.
+To simulate this even we could block access to our database server either by instituting a bad port, garbage credentials or some other self imposed means.
+Afterwards however, we observe that the application seems to take an unreasonable amount of time to respond.
+With investigation we find the root cause _a misconfiguration in our timeouts_ and are able to fix it in a matter of seconds.

+As this example demonstrates fairly clearly, Chaos Engineering makes for effective resilience testing.
+Besides, it's a ton of fun...